creativity-ai/creativity-ai.github.io/index.md

 ### Call for Creative Work

-We invite creative submissions of all forms, including (and not limited to) visual art, writing, music, film, mathematics, and performance, that critically engage with the use of AI in creative endeavors.
+We invite creative submissions of all forms, including (and not limited to) visual art, writing, music, film, games, mathematics, and performance, that critically engage with the use of AI in creative endeavors.
 The work itself can be generated with or without AI tools, and can be “proof-of-concept”.
 We especially look for work that puts generative AI in context within the creative process, shows new ways of collaborating creatively with AI, and sparks conversation about our relationship with AI.
 Artwork will be judged based on both artistic merit and on thematic relevance.
 Submit at our submission portal by 11:59pm **September 2**, AoE.